Baron-Huang/IMC-CMO/README.md

 ## :rocket: Pipeline

-Here's an overview of our **Instance-causality Mamba Clustering with Cluster Marginal-probability Optimization (IMC-CMO)** method:
+Here's an overview of our **Instance-causality Mamba Clustering with Cluster Marginal-probability Contrast (IMC-CMC)** method:

 ![Figure 1](./images/xxx.png)